Bank Statements and Mortgage Applications

 Issues on your statements that could trigger a rejection

-If your finances don’t convince the lender that your mortgage will be affordable or you don’t have enough deposit, there’s a good chance they will reject your application.
+If your finances don’t convince the lender that your mortgage will be affordable, or you don’t have enough of a deposit, there’s a good chance they will reject your application.

-• Gambling funds: While it’s possible to use gambling winning for a mortgage deposit, regular evidence of gambling on your bank statements will likely be treated with more suspicion
+- Gambling funds: While it’s possible to use gambling winnings for a mortgage deposit, regular evidence of gambling on your bank statements will likely be treated with more suspicion.

-• Payday loan use: It can be much more difficult to get a mortgage after a payday loan, even if they’ve already been paid off.
-Evidence of other forms of unsecured borrowing are also risky, but some providers can be more flexible
+- Payday loan use: Getting a mortgage after a payday loan can be much more difficult, even if they’ve already been paid off.
+Evidence of other forms of unsecured borrowing are also risky, but some providers can be more flexible.

 What to do if you’ve been declined due to a bank statement issue

-If you submitted bank statements to your lender and they rejected you because they saw something they didn’t like on there, here are the steps to take to get things back on track…
+If you submitted bank statements to your lender and they rejected you because they saw something they didn’t like on them, here are the steps to take to get things back on track…

-If you re-apply for a mortgage so soon after a rejection, there’s no guarantee that whatever issue the lender saw on your bank statements won’t derail your plans again, and this could negatively impact your credit report.
+Suppose you reapply for a mortgage so soon after a rejection.
+In that case, there’s no guarantee that whatever issue the lender saw on your bank statements won’t derail your plans again, which could negatively impact your credit report.
 You’ll either need to find a solution to the problem or find a mortgage lender who is willing to overlook it.

-They can help you find a solution to the problem or introduce you to another lender who will overlook it.
-If you use our free broker-matching service, you can rest assured that you will be paired with an advisor who helps customers like you overcome mortgage rejection every day.
+We can help you find a solution to the problem or introduce you to another lender who may be able to overlook it.

-Step Three: Have a breather while your broker does the rest
+Step Three: Have a breather while your mortgage advisor does the rest

-Your broker will take the lead for the next steps in the process.
-After a quick fact-find to establish what your lender didn’t like on your bank statements, your broker will assess whether there are grounds to appeal against the lender’s decision, or if your best bet is to move to another lender.
+Your advisor will take the lead for the next steps in the process.
+After a quick fact-find to establish what your lender didn’t like on your bank statements, your advisorr will assess whether there are grounds to appeal against the lender’s decision or if your best bet is to move to another lender.

 What to do if you’re worried you’ll be declined

-If there’s something on your bank statements that you think will cause a mortgage lender to reject your application, speak to a mortgage broker before you apply.
-They can assess exactly how much risk the issue poses to your mortgage plans, suggest ways to solve the problem and make sure you use a mortgage lender who has the flexibility to overlook it.
+If there’s something on your bank statements that will cause a mortgage lender to reject your application, speak to a mortgage broker before applying.
+They can assess precisely how much risk the issue poses to your mortgage plans, suggest ways to solve the problem and make sure you use a mortgage lender who can overlook it.

 Are there lenders who don’t ask for them?

-The vast majority of mortgage lenders need to see your bank statements at some point, but a small minority of them use other ways to assess affordability and creditworthiness.
+Most mortgage lenders need to see your bank statements at some point, but a small minority use other ways to assess affordability and creditworthiness.

-For example, mainstream mortgage lenders Halifax and Santander have recently confirmed that they do not ask to see bank statements as part of standard mortgage applications.
+For example, mainstream mortgage lenders Halifax and Santander recently confirmed that they do not ask for bank statements as part of standard mortgage applications.
 However, they have a number of other tools to assess a customer’s creditworthiness and financial history.

-If there’s something on your bank statements that you don’t want a lender to see, keep in mind that the brokers we work with could help you find a mortgage provider who overlooks issues that most banks and building societies would consider deal-breakers.
+If there’s something on your bank statements that you don’t want a lender to see, remember that the brokers we work with could help you find a mortgage provider who overlooks issues that most banks and building societies would consider deal-breakers.

-If your preference is a lender who doesn’t look through your bank statements, your broker can by all means match you with one who has this policy, but keep in mind that your broker will need to see your bank details at some point to comply with industry regulations.
+If you prefer a lender who doesn’t look through your bank statements, your broker can, by all means, match you with one who has this policy.
+However, keep in mind that your broker will need to see your bank details at some point to comply with industry regulations.

 What can you do to prepare your bank statements for a mortgage application?

-If you already know that it’s your intention to apply for a mortgage over the next 3-6 months, you can start straight away to ‘optimise’ your bank statements by taking the following steps:
+If you already know that you intend to apply for a mortgage over the next 3-6 months, you can start straight away to ‘optimise’ your bank statements by taking the following steps:

 Key takeaways from this guide